sscpac/statick/README.md

 defined and `custom-profile.yaml` that calls out the use of the custom _levels_ for your _packages_.
 Those filenames can be any name you want to use.
 Custom _levels_ are allowed to override, inherit from, and extend base levels.
+If you create a _level_ that inherits from a base level of the same name, the new user-defined level will completely override the base level.
 This chaining of configuration files is limited to a single custom configuration file.

 ```shell